netxms/netxms-doc/admin/upgrade.rst

      http://www.netxms.org/download/ (named nxmc-VERSION.war, for example
      nxmc-1.2.17.war).

   2. Replace old WAR file with the new one.
-Default path: INSTALLATION_DIR\webapps.
+Default path: ``INSTALLATION_DIR\\webapps``.

+     Sometimes it's possible that new WAR file is not detected and previous version of WAR continues to run.
+In this case stop servlet container, delete the WAR file.
+Then start servlet container and copy the war file to webapps directory.

 Generic upgrade using source tarball
 ====================================